NBKRedSpy/CardSurvival-PriorityIngredients/README.md

 This is only compatible with the 1.04 beta called "updatebranch" in Steam.

 # Priority Ingredients
 When using the auto fill option in the build screen, the game will search for compatible cards to add.
-However, this search is alphabetical so for something that requires a hammering tool will try to use an axe over a stone.
+However, this search is alphabetical so a blueprint that requires a hammering tool will use an axe over a stone.
 The same is true for fat vs oil.

 This mod allows the user to define the list of cards to search for first.
-By default the list is: oil, stone, sharpened stone.
-The preferred cards and search order can be configured.
+The preferred cards and search order can be configured and is listed in the settings section below.

 # Settings
 |Name|Default|Description|